 The full-time MSc year is dedicated to developing a broad portfolio of mathematical techniques and investigating two research problems, with a strong emphasis on applied questions and practical approaches.

-Terms 1 and 2 comprise taught modules assessed through exams and vivas.
+Terms 1 and 2 comprise taught modules assessed through exams and vivas, and optional modules are usually taken in Term 2.
 The student cohort then addresses 3-4 research problems motivated by external partners in groups of 4-5.
 After the Research Study Group project, each student pursues their own Individual Research Project supervised by a Warwick academic.
 Both research projects are evaluated by written and presented work.

 Upon successfully completing the MSc year (or equivalent training), students may progress to a three-year PhD supervised by a Warwick academic and a representative of an external partner organisation.
 The CDT has a portfolio of available projects; however, the PhD project can also be determined by the student, with the proviso that it involves the application of mathematics to a real-world problem and that a suitable supervisor can be found.